namin/lisp-variations/README.md

 # meta-boot

-- `lisp.scala` is a starting point.
+- `lisp.scala` is an LMS-staged interpreter.

+- `lispi.scala` is the corresponding unstaged interpreter.

-- `lispb.scala` makes turn all the interpreter structures into object structures, so we can later do reflection.
+- `lispb.scala` turns all the interpreter structures into object structures, so we can later do reflection.

-- `lispc.scala` adds FSUBR and exposes the interpreter functions.
+- `lispc.scala` adds `FSUBR` and exposes the interpreter functions.